The 2024 European Public Policy Conference at IE

 Vanessa Chioaru

 Hi!
 I’m Vanessa and I am from Romania.
-I am a dedicated first year law student who thorughly enjoys creative writing and debating.
+I am a dedicated second year law student who thorughly enjoys creative writing and debating.
 Being able to report on core issues concerning today’s society while offering a critical perspective is a passion I am excited to enrich through my work at the Stork.

 More from Author